Anne-Serine/skilltest/README.md

     ```bash
     npm run dev
     ```
-The app should now be running locally on `http://localhost:3000`
+The app should now be running locally on localhost.

 ## Project Structure